JimLynx/CI-MS1-Explore-Ireland/README.md

 ### UX

-This website project will target a large demographic of individuals and families from all walks of life, hence an overall simple, yet effective website is aimed at for priority on point of contact and social media links.
+This website project will target a large demographic of individuals and families from all walks of life, hence an overall simple, yet effective website is aimed at.
+The priority focus is on direct contact and social media links.

 ---